sebspion/reqs/draft-selander-lake-reqs.md

 ### LoRaWAN

-LoRaWAN employs unlicensed radio frequency bands in the 868MHz ISM band.
+LoRaWAN employs unlicensed radio frequency bands in the 868 MHz ISM band.
 As a case in point, we focus here on deployment in Europe, where this is regulated by ETSI EN 300 220.
 For LoRaWAN the most relevant metric is the Time-on-Air, which determines the back-off times and can be used as an indicator to calculate energy consumption.
 LoRaWAN is legally required to use a duty cycle with values such as 0.1%, 1% and 10% depending on the sub-band that is being used, leading to a payload split into fragments interleaved with back-off times.
 For Europe, the duty cycle is 1% (or smaller).
 Although there are exceptions from the use of duty cycle, the use of an AKE for providing end-to-end security on application layer needs to comply with the duty cycle.

 #### Bytes on the wire